treweathers/Java_Developer/Course_1.1.md

     System.out.println(fullName);  // Output: Neil Armstrong

-The '+' operator joins firstName, a space, and lastName to form the fullName string.
+The '+' operator joins `firstName`, a space, and `lastName` to form the `fullName` string.
 Looks familiar?
 Of course!
-We already implicitly used this technique in our System.out.println statements earlier in the course.
+We already implicitly used this technique in our `System.out.println` statements earlier in the course.

 ### 2. String Concatenation with '+' Operator in Java
 In Java, the '+' operator can handle different data types when used with strings.
 Here’s an example:

-    Java
-    Copy to clipboard
     Play
     String name = "Alice";
     int apples = 5;